andregopaco/odin-foundations-landing-page/README.md

 - Maybe I'll personalize it?
 To do so, I'd want to branch the repo (got to learn how to do it);
 - My CSS file is pretty confusing.
 Maybe I should try to order it in a more intuitive way the next time?

+- RIght now, I created a branch and called it "develop".
+This is my first branch ever!

 Pictures credit: